Graham Kernwein: Early life and college

 After graduating in 1926, Kernwein was awarded the Big Ten Conference Medal, given to a senior in each school who "has shown superiority in athletics and in scholarship."
 A report in The Capital Times wrote "Kernwein was an important cog in the Maroon grid machine of 1925 and 1926[sic], his fast running and clever dodging, combined with his kicking and tackling, making him an exceptionally valuable man to Chicago."
-According to coach Amos Alonzo Stagg, Kernwein also maintained a high grade average in school.
+According to coach Stagg, Kernwein also maintained a high grade average in school.

 Coach Stagg, a College Football Hall of Famer, later rated Kernwein as one of "the best halfbacks turned out at the Midway" in Stagg's coaching career.

 According to The Daily Times, Kernwein was "popular in university activities," and was chosen as a delegate of his fraternity for a national convention held in Denver.

 Kernwein took a course in medical surgery at the University of Chicago and later graduated from the University of Chicago Medical School.